New York Money Transmitter License and Bitcoin License

 - Controlling, administering, or issuing a virtual currency.

 Exemption from Bitcoin licensing requirements.
-The following Persons are exempt from the BitLicense requirements otherwise applicable:
+Under New York Bitcoin Law, the following Persons are exempt from the BitLicense requirements otherwise applicable:

 - Persons that are chartered under the New York Banking Law and are approved by the superintendent